Opposites Attract: 12+ Favorite Cuff Bracelet Designs That Make Subtle Statements

 Travis Ogden has taught making this twisted silver cuff a lot, at live classes, in print, and on video.
 Not only is it a classic sort of design with a cool edge, it’s a great example for demonstrating a lot of basic silversmithing techniques.
-You can find the instructions for making this design in a digital project of the project which first appeared in Lapidary Journal Jewelry Artist in November, 2011, if you just want to see the steps.
+You can find the instructions for making this design in a digital project, which first appeared in Lapidary Journal Jewelry Artist in November 2011, if you just want to see the steps.

-If you want to take an expert metalsmithing lesson with Travis and learn to make this cuff, you can also watch him create it in the 95-minute video Forged Wire Cuff.
+If you want to take an expert metalsmithing lesson with Travis and learn to make this cuff, you can watch him create it in the 95-minute video Forged Wire Cuff.

 You can also find each of the cuff bracelet designs described above as digital projects that have also appeared in Lapidary Journal Jewelry Artist, except for my Vuyaoma-designed, tufa-cast textured cuff.
 Sorry, there is no demo for that one.
 However, you can learn about tufa casting from John Heusler in the digital project of this stunning tufa cast cuff bracelet, another favorite!